lbl-srg/obc/specification/source/draftTaggingConcept.rst

 Contains the following sub-levels [mg These definitions are not the best.
 This can evolve as we develop the sequences]:

-Level21: Full Sequence [this might be obsolete given the two levels below (22, 23)]
+Level21: Full Sequence [this might be obsolete given the two levels below (22, 23), but I have a feeling we might need it, development will show]

 Definition: A full G36 sequence or an equivalent custom sequence.
 For simpler sequences this could be the same as the composite sequence.